The Virginia Department of Corrections says it’s down to 22 active cases of COVID-19 among inmates in the 40 prisons it operates around the state.

 “Our attempts to get confirmation that they’re living up to our agreement have been met with no sense of urgency,” Harding said in a statement.
 “People who could have been released weeks ago are still sitting in their cell waiting for help as COVID-19 continues to spread.”

-Shannon Taylor, a lawyer with the Legal Aid Justice Center who represents inmates at Fluvanna Correctional Center for Women, said a reduction in active cases doesn’t mean inmates aren’t still in danger.
+Shannon Ellis, a lawyer with the Legal Aid Justice Center who represents inmates at Fluvanna Correctional Center for Women, said a reduction in active cases doesn’t mean inmates aren’t still in danger.
 She urged the department to continue evaluating prisoners for early release and to begin prioritizing people for whom the virus poses the greatest health risks rather than emphasizing other factors like the crimes for which they were imprisoned.

 “COVID-19 hasn’t gone away,” she said.
 “Prisons create an ideal condition for spread and one of the things we could be doing right now is alleviating overcrowding by both getting vulnerable people out and, in general, decreasing the population to stem the spread when inevitably there are further outbreaks.”